BITEBOX252/Bitebox/ReadMe.md

     Apply Migrations and Create Superuser
         Run migrations:
+            venv\Scripts\activate
             python manage.py makemigrations
             python manage.py migrate

     Run the Django Server
+        venv\Scripts\activate
         python manage.py runserver

+Note for running any python related or django related(backend) command makesure the virtual environment is activated if not activate it first by using venv\Scripts\activate then write the python or django commands.

 Frontend Setup (React)